lampajr/toolscip/packages/clisc/README.md

 OPTIONS
   -F, --file=file            path to a JSON file that contains all required parameter for the specific request -a, --auth=auth            authorization token
-  -c, --contract=contract    (required) name of the contract to interact with -d, --endTime=endTime      end time from which stop considering event occurrences or function invocations -e, --event=event          (required) name of the request's target event -f, --filter=filter        C-style boolean expression over function/event parameters
+  -d, --endTime=endTime      end time from which stop considering event occurrences or function invocations -e, --event=event          (required) name of the request's target event -f, --filter=filter        C-style boolean expression over function/event parameters